-Monitored and directed by Academic Mentors in school.
+Monitored and directed by Head of Academic Support in school.

 Small group reading intervention

 Smaller groups at both KS2 / KS3 to focus primarily on comprehension and automaticity of longer texts.
 Focus on vocabulary instruction.

 Reading Buddy programme

 Year 5 pupils are assigned an older reading 'buddy' (Literacy Leader).
 Pupils will read aloud to them during reading form sessions to boost regularity and fluency of reading.